DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/New MetaBot.png" width="30%"></img>

 This opens the MetaBot editor.
-Click 'Add Screen' and select the screen corresponding to the navigator displaying your Decision Form
+Click *Add Screen* and select the screen corresponding to the navigator displaying your Decision Form

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Add Screen.png" width="50%"></img>

+We now edit a *Logic* object, listing the steps required to enter input data in the form based on the MetaBot input variables, execute the Decision Service, and map the output result to the MetaBot output variables.

 * Click on the *Logic* tab
 * Click *Add Logic*.
 This opens the *Logic Editor*, showing the Internet Explorer window